Guide to the James Thomas Powers Papers, 1860s-1945 and undated

 Houses 37 albumen and gelatin silver prints, chiefly black and white, covering most of Rachel Booth's life.
 There are 32 small and medium sized prints, of which the albumens are mostly cabinet cards (4 x 5.5 inch print) and cartes de visite (2.25 x 3.5 inch print) while the gelatin prints range up to 8 x 10 inches.
 Some of the albumen prints, particularly of Rachel as a child, are significantly smaller than cartes de visites.
 The vast majority of these photographs were taken in a studio setting; many of them depict Rachel in costume for various productions.
 Notably, the first photograph is Rachel at the age of 2 as Hanny in Uncle Tom's Cabin.
 There are also five larger prints ranging up to 11 x 14 inches, including three photographs of Rachel as Carry Story in A Tin Soldier, one of which is fully colored.
 One photograph of note depicts Rachel's high school graduation.

 This subseries contains 57 albumen and gelatin silver prints whose subjects are either family of James and Rachel Booth Powers or group portraits.
 Subjects include Anne McGovern (James Powers' mother), Cecilia Booth (Rachel Powers' mother), and Jessie and Alice Booth (later Jessie Booth Church and Alice Booth Clark, Rachel Powers' sisters).
-This subseries also contains an albumen photograph of John Wilkes Booth from New York, likely taken in the late 1850s or early 1860s.
 Most of the photographs were taken in a professional studio setting, although some of the family shots are casual snapshots that depict scenes of home life such as the Powers' first automobile and vacations from their second home in Cape Cod.
 This subseries contains 53 small and medium sized prints that range up to 8 x 10 inches.
 In addition, the subseries also contains 4 larger prints ranging up to 10.5 x 14 inches with several notable photographs of Cecilia Booth.

 Contains 65 albumen and gelatin silver prints whose subjects are persons unrelated to James Thomas Powers, and other miscellaneous subjects.
 There are 59 small and medium sized prints that range up to 8 x 10 inches.
 Subjects in this group include: J.K.
 Adams, Mary Anderson, H.C.
 Babcock, Digby Bell, Laura Joyce Bell, Frank W. Comyni, Eugene Cowles, Peter Donnellon, Willie Edouin, Max Ehrmann, Terry Ellen, Della Fox, Mrs. G.H.
 Gilbert, Pauline Hall, Evelyn Baker Harrier, Leon Harrier, Sal Harrison, Herbert Kelcey, Wilton Laekayz(?), Fanny Legan, Richard Mansfield, Jon.
 Mullen(?), Louis Payne, Lillian Russell, Elfie Shannon, Grant Stewart, and some unnamed individuals as well as several group shots.
 The other general photographs depict urban scenes, vehicles, a house exterior, and interior designs.
 This subseries also includes six larger prints ranging to 8.5 x 14 inches depicting Lew Fields, Manuel Klein, Jon.
 Urban, Henry Norway, and other individuals.
 Most of the photographs in this collection were professionally made in a studio setting although several may have been shot by an amateur.